This post may contain affiliate links. Please read our disclosure policy.

 • 1 tablespoon sugar

-• Oil, for frying
+• Oil for frying

 Spicy Salmon:

-• 8 ounces sushi-grade salmon (or ahi tuna)
+• 8 ounces sushi-grade salmon or ahi tuna

-• 2 tablespoons EACH: mayonnaise AND sliced scallions
+• 2 tablespoons mayonnaise preferably Kewpie

 • 2 teaspoons lime juice